-398. Answer: The date of the first visit of the first subject should be the date the first subject or his/her legally designated representative signs his/her first informed consent to participate in activities that are protocol directed interventions.
+- 421. Answer: The date of the first visit of the first subject should be the date the first subject or his/her legally designated representative signs his/her first informed consent to participate in activities that are protocol directed interventions. - 422.
+In the current version of CTIS, the date of the first visit of the first subject, as required by article 36(2), should be filled in for each MSC through the "start recruitement" button in the notifications tab of the trial.